swcarpentry/shell-novice/_episodes/01-intro.md

 Open a shell window and try executing `ls -F /` for yourself (don't forget that spaces and capitalization are important!).
 You can change the prompt too, if you like.

-### How does the shell know what `ls` and its flags mean?
+### How does the shell know what `ls` and its options mean?

 Every command is a program stored somewhere on the computer, and the shell keeps a list of places to search for commands (the list is in a **variable** called `PATH`, but those are concepts we'll meet later and are not too important at the moment).
-Recall that commands, flags and arguments are separated by spaces.
+Recall that commands, options and arguments are separated by spaces.

 So let's look at the REPL (read-evaluate-print loop) in more detail.
 Notice that the "evaluate" step is made of two parts:

 1. Read what was typed (`ls -F /` in our example)
-    The shell uses the spaces to split the line into the command, flags, and arguments
+    The shell uses the spaces to split the line into the command, options, and arguments
 2. Evaluate:
     a.
 Find a program called `ls`
     b.
-Execute it, passing it the flags and arguments (`-F` and `/`) to interpret as the program sees fit
+Execute it, passing it the options and arguments (`-F` and `/`) to interpret as the program sees fit
 3. Print the output produced by the program